*Click here for a printer friendly version of our Materials Selection Policy.

 Requests for Reconsideration of Materials

 Occasionally an individual of group may feel so strongly about a particular item's inclusion or exclusion from the collection that protest may be necessary.
 Formal requests for acquisition or removal of specific items should be submitted in writing to the Library director, who will refer it with recommendation to the board of trustees.
-A form for this purpose is available at the Reference Desk.
+A form for this purpose is available here.

 Materials Selection for Children